It’s possible to get grad-school credit for writing memes. At least if you use deep learning to do it.

 They also investigated how the neural network would caption images that were not among the templates in the training dataset.
 In these cases, the algorithm infers patterns from the unknown image based on what it has seen in the training data.
 Peirson even showed the deep learning system a photo of his own face to test this, with entertaining results.

 Memes often go viral, and it seems meme-themed whitepapers are no exception.
 Peirson says he was “extremely surprised” by the media coverage and wide interest in the project.
-A complementary mobile app, also titled Dank Learning, will soon be available on the App Store.
+A complementary mobile app, also titled Dank Learning, is now available on the App Store.

 This project, he says, has given him a new perspective on how powerful memes can be.
 Millions of users worldwide consume memes daily on social media sites.